zzj-bj/SCHISM_Z/docs/DINOv2.md

 ## Features

 - **Configurable Parameters**:
-  - `n_block`: Number of convolutional blocks in the CNN-based segmentation head.
   - `channels`: Number of initial feature channels in the segmentation head.
-Should match the feature size from the DINOv2 backbone.
   - `k_size`: Kernel size for convolutional layers.
   - `linear_head`: Option to switch between a linear or CNN-based segmentation head.
   - `n_features`: Number of transformer layers used for feature aggregation.